 Dear Anxious New Kitten Lovers,

-My husband found a kitten at the golf course, she is ~8 weeks old.
+My husband found a kitten at the golf course, she is ~8-weeks-old.
 She has a bad flea problem and most of her hair on a large portion of her body is gone.
 I am concerned about mange.
-We also have a two-year old that loves the cat.
+We also have a 2-year-old that loves the cat.

 You are certainly right to be concerned about mange. mange results from Demodex mites.
 The mites are naturally occurring and normal in people & animals.
 However, creatures with weak immune systems like abandoned kittens and/or hereditary problem are often unable to control the mites.
 This may be affecting your kitty.
 Mites (in large quantities) may release compounds that will further weaken your kitty's immune system.
 They can also cause local infections.
 Best thing to do is to go feed and take good care of kitty (so as to strengthen her immune system).